Rob Beckett

 Robert Anthony Beckett (born 2 January 1986) is an English comedian, actor, and presenter.
 He was a co-host on the ITV2 spin-off show I'm a Celebrity...Get Me Out of Here!
-NOW! from 2012 to 2014.
-Since 2016, Beckett has been a team captain on the E4 panel show 8 Out of 10 Cats and the narrator of the reality series Celebs Go Dating.
+NOW! from 2012 to 2014, and a team captain on the E4 panel show 8 Out of 10 Cats from 2016 to 2021.
+Since 2025, Beckett has been a team captain on the Channel 4 panel show 8 Out of 10 Cats Does Countdown and the narrator of the reality series Celebs Go Dating since 2016.
 He presented BBC One entertainment series Wedding Day Winners and All Together Now.

 Early life

 Beckett was born on 2 January 1986 in Mottingham, London.
-His father (nicknamed "Super Dave") was throughout his career a driver of vans, lorries, oil tankers, and cabs.
-He calls his mother, who was a homemaker throughout his childhood and later worked in a shop, "Big Suze".
-He has four brothers.
+His father was throughout his career a driver of vans, lorries, oil tankers, and cabs.
+His mother was a housewife throughout his childhood and later worked in a shop.

 Beckett went to Edgebury Primary School and then Coopers School in Chislehurst.
-He attended Canterbury Christ Church University in Kent from 2004 to 2007, where he studied tourism management.
+He attended Canterbury Christ Church University in Kent from 2004-07, where he studied tourism management.

 Before his career in comedy began, Beckett undertook a series of minor jobs, including working in a flower market, and working in an office.
 While working at the latter, he went to a comedy club and decided to have a career in comedy after watching someone perform badly there.
 He said in 2019: " I entered a competition and I got through and I entered another one.
-I didn’t seek the gig but I kept getting asked back.
-It was like playing five-a-side football where at first you pay a fiver to play, but then they say ‘Well, you don’t have to pay now’ and then I was getting a fiver to perform.
-Before I knew it I was offered £40 and it didn’t take too long to get to the sort of money I was getting working in an office.”
+I didn't seek the gig but I kept getting asked back.
+It was like playing five-a-side football where at first you pay a fiver to play, but then they say 'Well, you don't have to pay now' and then I was getting a fiver to perform.
+Before I knew it I was offered £40 and it didn't take too long to get to the sort of money I was getting working in an office.”